French Roundhand

 Course Duration

 This course is released in weekly sections and takes roughly 8 weeks to complete.
-Students should expect to spend between 2-5 hours each week working through materials and practicing if they intend to complete the course in 8 weeks.
+Students should expect to spend between 2-3 hours each week working through materials and practicing to complete the course in 8 weeks.
 Lessons consist of pre-recorded videos, diagrams, and essays.

 Required Materials